 Mentoring and Coaching can be complementary to each other.
 It can be helpful to bring information gained from a good mentor for a broader discussion in the coaching session.

-How can I be sure that my coach will act ethically and maintain confidentiality?
+How can I be sure that my Executive Coach will act ethically and maintain confidentiality?

 At Share Resolve our Executive Coaches follow the same ethical guidelines as our Clinical Psychologists.
 This means that we adhere to all the guidelines in the International Coaching Federation’s Code of Ethics but also some of the more stringent guidelines set by the British Psychological Society.